 - Login to Read the Docs and go to the project admin dashboard.

-Admin > Advanced Settings > Requirements file.
+- Go to Admin > Advanced Settings > Requirements file.

 - Specify the path of the requirements file you just created.
 The path should be relative to the root directory of the documentation project.